siaflab/haskap-jam-pack/README.md

 You may find `-d` or `-debug` option useful when you use this command for the first time.

 Please notice that `sudo` may be required to access the loopback device.

+Due to complications of cross-compling C-based libpcap, binaries of other than darwin_amd64 platform are not currently published.
+If you want to use the haskap-jam-interceptor on other platform, please refer to [this document](https://github.com/siaflab/haskap-jam-pack/blob/master/server/log-interceptor/RUN-WITH-GO.md) for more detailed instructions to run manually with Go.

 ```sh
 $ cd server/log-interceptor; sudo ./bin/darwin_amd64/haskap-jam-interceptor -d